eclipse/kuksa.val/doc/system-architecture.md

 ## (Distributed) KUKSA.val deployment

 The idea behind VSS and KUKSA.val is, to provide a single entry point to all vehicle data.
-As in a real vehicle data is distributed and not all domains need access to all data you might opt to run several VSS servers, each providing a subset of all vehicle data.
+As in a real vehicle data is distributed and not all domains need access to all data.
+Therefore, you might opt to run several VSS servers, each providing a subset of all vehicle data.
 This can also increase resiliency of the system and allows to separate safety domains.

 What is considered a suitable deployment is very much dependent on the vehicle architecture and the scope of data managed in VSS.